eyalabraham/dragon32-emu/README.md

 ### Software loader

-The software loader/manager interfaces with an SD card that holds Dragon 32 ROM cartridge images and CAS files.
+The software loader/manager interfaces with an SD card that holds Dragon 32 ROM cartridge images, VDK diskette images, tape images, and CAS files.
 The loader/manager can be escaped into from the emulation using the F1 key.
-Within the loader one can brows ROM and CAS files to load and run on the Dragon 32 emulator.
+Within the loader one can brows ROM, VDK, tape, and CAS files to load and run on the Dragon 32 emulator.

 This functionality is available only on RPi Zero/W and uses an SD card interface connected to the auxiliary SPI interface (SPI1).

 ROM code files are loaded as-is into the Dragon's ROM cartridge memory address space.
 No auto start is provided, but the BASIC EXEC vector is modified to point to 0xC000, so a simple EXEC from the BASIC prompt will start the ROM code.

+VDK file are diskette image file.
+Selecting a VDK file "mounts" the diskette and DragonDOS commands mange it as if a diskette drive is connected to the Dragon 32 computer.

+Tape image files act as tales loaded on an external tape recorder system.
+You can use CSAVE/M, CLOAD/M, SKIPF commands to save load and scan/skip files ona tape.
+This file type behaves exactly like a tape cassette storing data sequentially in the tape image file, so care must be taken not to overwrite files.

 CAS files are digital images of old-style tape content and not memory images.
 More on [CAS file formats here](https://retrocomputing.stackexchange.com/questions/150/what-format-is-used-for-coco-cassette-tapes/153#153), and [Dragon 32 CAS format here](https://archive.worldofdragon.org/index.php?title=Tape%5CDisk_Preservation#CAS_File_Format).
 A cassette file can be mounted by the loader (like loading a cassette into a tape player), and then use the BASIC CLOAD or CLOADM commands to do the reading.